GoogleCloudPlatform/professional-services/tools/gcs-bucket-mover/README.md

 This tool is designed to automatically perform these steps to make a bucket move as seamless as possible.

+#### Bucket Rename

+This tool can also be used to rename a bucket, either within the same project or in conjunction with a move to another project.

 ## Limitations

 * **NO** object level settings are handled with this tool.
 The Storage Transfer Service does the